pnnl/raft-model.github.io/README.md

 Once an ensemble of TCs have been created, RAFT can assess a variety of impacts.
 Because of the significant sample size of TCs that RAFT generates (tens-of-thousands to millions), this enables the estimation of very rare impacts (e.g. 1-in-500-year events) that would otherwise be very difficult to model or observe.

 ### Rainfall
-There are two rainfall models in this repository:
+Two physics-based rainfall models have been adapted:
 - TCR is a physics-based rainfall model described in Lu & Lin et al. ([2018](https://doi.org/10.1002/2013GL058284)).
 Our implementation is described in Xu et al. ([2024](https://doi.org/10.1038/s41597-024-02952-7)).
 - PHRaMM is a physics-based rainfall model described in Kim et al. ([2022](https://doi.org/10.1038/s41612-022-00308-9)).
-We have found TCR to perform better overall, so this component may be out of date.
+We have found TCR to perform better overall.

 A deep learning AI rainfall model is currently in development.